'NO KNEELING': Trump renews criticism of protests during U.S. anthem

 NEW YORK (Reuters) - President Donald Trump on Friday lobbed barbs at protesters who kneel during the national anthem, after NFL quarterback Drew Brees apologized for remarks he made about the practice.

-Brees said this week that he would “never agree with anybody disrespecting the flag,” referring to the possibility of players kneeling during the “Star-Spangled Banner” in the upcoming NFL season.
-Brees apologized on Thursday, saying his words “lacked awareness and any type of compassion or empathy.”
+Brees said this week he would “never agree with anybody disrespecting the flag,” referring to the possibility of players kneeling during the “Star-Spangled Banner” in the upcoming NFL season.
+Brees apologized Thursday, saying his words “lacked awareness and any type of compassion or empathy.”

-The kneeling pose has become a symbol of the fight for racial justice in the United States.
+The kneeling pose, popularized by NFL quarterback Colin Kaepernick, has become a symbol of the fight for racial justice in the United States.

 Trump tweeted on Friday that Brees “should not have taken back his original stance.”